jjagielo/jjagielo/README.md

 ## **Welcome**

-My name is Jason Jagielo and I am a current Fourth Year Computer Engineering Major at the Georgia Institute of Technology.
-My concentrations are in Cybersecurity and Systems & Architecture.
-I have interested in ASIC/FPGA Engineering, Embedded Systems, and Reverse Engineering.
+My name is Jason Jagielo - BS Computer Engineering from Georgia Tech (May 2025), MS Electrical & Computer Engineering from Carnegie Mellon University (Expected: December 2026).

-For resume inquires, please contact me at jjagielo3@gatech.edu.
+For inquires, please contact me at jagielojason@gmail.com.

 <!--
 **jjagielo/jjagielo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.